waku-org/specs/standards/application/waku-api.md

         description: "Only the passed nodes are used for store queries, discovered store nodes are discarded."
       cluster_id:
         type: uint
-        default: 1
       sharding_mode:
         constraints: ["auto", "static"]
+        # The default network config is TheWakuNetwork, but if a dev override it, then we still provide a sharding default
+        default: "auto"
       auto_sharding_config:
         type: option<AutoShardingConfig>
-        default: none
+        default: DefaultAutoShardingConfig
         description: "The auto-sharding config, if sharding mode is `auto`"

   AutoShardingConfig:
     type: struct